swaptacular/swpt_accounts/protocol.rst

    insignificant.

 config : string
    Additional account configuration information.
-Different implementations may use different formats for this field.
+Different server implementations may use different formats for this field.

-Implementations MAY decide to ignore `ConfigureAccount`_ messages whose timestamps are too far in the past.
-If the implementation decides to process the message, it MUST first verify whether the specified account already exists:
+Server implementations SHOULD ignore `ConfigureAccount`_ messages whose timestamps are too far in the past; such messages may "resurrect" accounts that have been removed from the database for good.
+When the server implementation processes the message, it MUST first verify whether the specified account already exists:

-* *If the account does not exist*, the implementation MUST attempt to create a new account with the requested configuration settings.
+* *If the account does not exist*, the server implementation MUST attempt to create a new account with the requested configuration settings.
 If the new account has been successfully created, an `AccountChange`_ message containing the configuration MUST be sent.
 Otherwise a `RejectedConfig`_ message MUST be sent.

-* *If the account already exists*, the implementation MUST decide whether the same or a later `ConfigureAccount`_ message has been processed already.
-To do this, the implementation MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of these fields in the latest processed `ConfigureAccount`_ message [#]_ .
+* *If the account already exists*, the server implementation MUST decide whether the same or a later `ConfigureAccount`_ message has been processed already.
+To do this, the server implementation MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of these fields in the latest processed `ConfigureAccount`_ message [#]_ .
 If the received message turns out to be an old one, it MUST be ignored.
 Otherwise, an attempt MUST be made to update the account's configuration with the requested new configuration.
 If the new configuration has been successfully applied, an `AccountChange`_ message containing the new configuration MUST be sent.
 Otherwise a `RejectedConfig`_ message MUST be sent, containing the rejected requested configuration.

-.. [#] Implementations MUST first compare the ``signal_ts`` fields,
+.. [#] Server implementations MUST first compare the ``signal_ts``
-  and only if they are equal, the ``signal_seqnum`` fields MUST be compared as well.
-Note that when comparing the ``signal_seqnum`` fields, implementations MUST correctly deal with the possible 32-bit integer wrapping.
+  fields, and only if they are equal, the ``signal_seqnum`` fields MUST be compared as well.
+Note that when comparing the ``signal_seqnum`` fields, server implementations MUST correctly deal with the possible 32-bit integer wrapping.
 For example, to decide whether ``seqnum2`` is later than ``seqnum1``, the following expression MAY be used: ``0 < (seqnum2 - seqnum1) % 0x100000000 < 0x80000000``.

 PrepareTransfer